The Mathematics Major

 Applied Mathematics - Track options are Physics or Chemistry.
 Intended for students seeking a strong foundation in mathematics and its application to industrial and physical sciences.

-Biological Mathematics - Prepares students for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.
+Mathematical Biology - Prepares students for research-based careers and graduate studies in biological and medical fields such as (but not limited to) genomics, neuroscience, and molecular modeling.

-Education Mathematics - Designed for students seeking secondary education licensure in mathematics.
+Mathematical Education - Designed for students seeking secondary education licensure in mathematics.
 This track helps to generate strong educators by learning the foundational logic within a wide scope of math topics from calculus to abstract algebra.